 Customer satisfaction

 Long wait times can lead to frustration and dissatisfaction among customers.
-By measuring Average Wait Time, contact centers can identify areas for improvement and work towards reducing wait times to enhance customer satisfaction.
+Measuring Average Wait Time helps contact centers spot improvement areas and reduce wait times to boost customer satisfaction.

 Service Level Agreement (SLA) compliance